How do I report a concern about a child?

 You can report your concern in person, by telephone or in writing to the local social work duty service in the area where the child lives.
 Contact details for local social work teams are available here.

 Tusla has two forms for reporting child protection and welfare concerns – the Child Protection and Welfare Report Form (CPWRF) and the Retrospective Abuse Report Form (RARF).
 The Child Protection and Welfare Report Form is to be completed and submitted to Tusla for concerns about children under the age of 18.
+A web portal has been developed to allow for the secure submission of CPWRFs to Tusla.
 The Retrospective Abuse Report Form is to be completed and submitted to Tusla for cases of adults disclosing childhood abuse.
-Both forms can be downloaded here.
-Complete the appropriate form and send it to the Duty Social Work team in the area where the child resides.
+It is not currently possible to submit RARFs using the web portal.
+Both the CPWRF and RARF can be downloaded here.
+If using a hardcopy CPWRF or RARF, the completed form should be sent to the Duty Social Work team in the area where the child resides.